SocketCluster/socketcluster/README.md

 ## Change log

+**22 November 2015** (v3.0.0)

+- The defaultAuthTokenExpiryInMinutes and defaultAuthTokenExpiry config options have been removed - Use authDefaultExpiry instead (value is in seconds).
+- Ping and pong are now represented as raw messages '#1' and '#2' instead of '1' and '2' - This is to avoid potential conflicts with user logic when using the raw ```socket.send(...)``` method.

 **18 July 2015** (v2.3.0)

 Renamed all occurrences of 'store' to 'broker' throughout SC (the default file store.js file was also renamed to broker.js).